SamyT-code/Java-Socket-Programming/README.md

-# Java-Socket-Programming
+### 📦 Java Socket Programming - IPv4 Packet Sender & Receiver

-Java-based client-server app for CEG3585 Lab 3.
-The PacketSender encodes and sends an IPv4-like packet using sockets, and the PacketReceiver receives and validates it using checksum.
-Demonstrates basic socket programming and packet structure in Java.
+This project implements a simple client-server communication model using Java sockets, designed for Lab 3 of the CEG3585 course at uOttawa.
+The `PacketSender` (client) encodes and sends a simulated IPv4 datagram, while the `PacketReceiver` (server) decodes and verifies the packet's integrity using checksum validation.
+This exercise demonstrates fundamental socket programming and low-level networking concepts.